 Subscribe for updates here!

-If you've read and reviewed Kergulen and Kings of the Red Shell, and you'd like to receive a free pre-release copy of Alonca's Quest for review, email me or leave a comment on the blog, and we can work something out.
+If you'd like to receive a free pre-release copy of Alonca's Quest for review, email me or leave a comment on the blog, and we can work something out.
 My goal is to reach at least 50 reviews on each of the first two books before the year is out, and to have at least 20 reviews for Alonca's Quest before it's launched.
 If you can help me with that, I'll be very grateful!

 The thirty-fifth day of the second month, in the year one thousand, two hundred, and twenty-five.